tiprankstipranks

 The manufacturing of our monoclonal antibody candidates is complex and subject to a multitude of risks.
 These manufacturing risks could substantially increase our costs and limit supply of these drug candidates for clinical development, and commercialization.

-The manufacture of our monoclonal antibody candidates requires processing steps that are more complex than those required for most small molecule drugs As a result of the complexities in manufacturing biologics, the cost to manufacture biologics in general, and our cell product candidates in particular, is generally higher than traditional small molecule chemical compounds, and the manufacturing processes are less reliable and are more difficult to reproduce.
+The manufacture of our monoclonal antibody candidates requires processing steps that are more complex than those required for most small molecule drugs.
+As a result of the complexities in manufacturing biologics, the cost to manufacture biologics in general, and our monoclonal antibody candidates in particular, is generally higher than traditional small molecule chemical compounds, and the manufacturing processes are less reliable and are more difficult to reproduce.
 Although we are working with third parties to develop reproducible and commercially viable manufacturing processes for our product candidates, doing so is a difficult and uncertain task, and there are risks associated with scaling to the level required for advanced clinical trials or commercialization, including, among others, cost overruns, potential problems with process scale-out, process reproducibility, stability issues, lot consistency, and timely availability of reagents or raw materials.
 We may make changes as we continue to evolve the manufacturing processes for our product candidates for advanced clinical trials and commercialization, and we cannot be sure that even minor changes in these processes will not cause our product candidates to perform differently and affect the results of our ongoing clinical trials, future clinical trials, or the performance of the product once commercialized.
 In some circumstances, changes in manufacturing operations, including to our protocols, processes, materials or facilities used, may require us to perform additional preclinical or comparability studies, or to collect additional clinical data from patients prior to undertaking additional clinical studies or filing for regulatory approval for a product candidate.
 These requirements may lead to delays in our clinical development and commercialization plans for our product candidates, and may increase our development costs substantially.
 We may also decide to transfer certain manufacturing process know-how and certain intermediates to other contract manufacturing organizations.
 Transferring manufacturing testing and processes and know-how is complex and involves review and incorporation of both documented and undocumented processes that may have evolved over time.
 We and any CMOs or third parties that we engage for manufacturing our product candidates will need to conduct significant development work to transfer these processes and manufacture each of our product candidates for clinical trials and commercialization.
 In addition, we may be required to demonstrate the comparability of material generated by any CMO or third parties that we engage for manufacturing our product candidates with material previously produced and used in testing.
 The inability to manufacture comparable drug product by us or our CMO could delay the continued development of our product candidates.
+We also must develop satisfactory methods for testing the identity, strength, quality and purity of the final drug.
+In addition, appropriate packaging must be selected and tested, and stability studies must be conducted to demonstrate the effectiveness of the packaging and that the compound does not undergo unacceptable deterioration over its shelf life.
+If we fail at any of these tasks, we may not be able to obtain approval or successfully commercialize our product candidates.

 Employment / Personnel - Risk 1